Latios96/cato/README.md

 ## How does it work?

 A config file defines suites and tests.
-Each test specifies a command to execute, every command is expected to produce some kind of image on the file system (output image).
+Every test is expected to produce some kind of image on the file system (_output image_).
 The `cato client` reads this config file, executes the tests and uploads the output image and expected reference images to the `cato server`.
 The `cato server` compares the images respecting a per-test threshold and returns the result of the comparison.
-The server stores the images and test results for review.
-The user can inspect the test results in a web interface.
-Also, reference images can be updated using the browser interface.
+The server stores the images and test results for review in a web interface.

 ### Features